 Do not use internal Neo4j APIs.
 They are internal to Neo4j and subject to change without notice, which may break or change the behavior of your code.

 If possible, avoid using Java object serialization or reflection in your code or in any runtime dependency that you use.
-Otherwise, if you cannot avoid using Java object serialization and reflection, then ensure that the
+If you cannot avoid using Java object serialization and reflection, ensure that the

 -XX:+TrustFinalNonStaticFieldsJVM flag is disabled in